FluffyBullet/Sodoku-challenge/README.md

 This library allows me to use the list of rows into a presentable format whilst also spacing columns into groups of 3's with alignments.

 Unfortunately this is not applicable for rows

+Whilst this was introduced for display of the puzzle, I found this also benefited the use of presenting a leaderboard.
+Rather than creating an API and connecting to google datasheets, this could be presented in PrettyTable, also using Sort and only priting specific rows.
 ```

 **Colorama**